ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 For Protocol Stacks with multiple handshakes, the decision becomes more nuanced.
 If the Protocol Stack involves both TLS and TCP, an implementation could determine that a leaf node is connected after the TCP handshake is complete, or it can wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is reduced burden on the network and Remote Endpoints from further connection attempts that are likely to be abandoned.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.
 To avoid the issue of TLS possibly failing, the implementation should not generate a Ready event for the Connection until the TLS handshake is complete.

-If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Properties actually work over the available paths, then the transport system should report an InitiateError to the application.
-An InitiateError event should also be generated in case the transport system finds no usable candidates to race.
+If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Properties actually work over the available paths, then the transport system should report an EstablishmentError to the application.
+An EstablishmentError event should also be generated in case the transport system finds no usable candidates to race.

 ## Establishing multiplexed connections {#establish-mux}